vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 }
 ```

 Now if you explore your project in the Vue UI, you will find your task added to the `Tasks` section.
-You can see a name of the task, provided description, a link icon that leads to the provided URL and also an output screen to show the task output:
+You can see the name of the task, provided description, a link icon that leads to the provided URL and also an output screen to show the task output:

 ![UI Greet task](/ui-greet-task.png)

 ### Display a configuration screen

 Sometimes your project can have custom configuration files for different features or libraries.
 With Vue CLI plugin you can display this config in Vue UI, change it and save (saving will change the corresponding config file in your project).
 By default, Vue CLI project has a main configuration screen representing `vue.config.js` settings.
-If you included ESLint to your project, you will see also a ESLint configuration screen:
+If you included ESLint in your project, you will see also a ESLint configuration screen:

 ![UI Configuration Screen](/ui-configuration-default.png)